 - Team organization — Allen Holub asserts that the software architecture we produce will mirror our internal structure as an organization.
 If two departments work on separate product areas, it is natural that two modules will be produced, possibly linked by an interface.
 On the other hand, with cross-functional self-organized teams, a different architecture may emerge.

-- The Business Model — If a business separately offers services A and B to different client segments, we can expect the software architecture to carry that separation.
+- The Business Model — If a business offers services A and B to different client segments separately, we can expect the software architecture to carry that separation.
 Today’s business requirements will shape a product’s architecture for a long time.

 2.3 Complexity and Software Architecture

-Software is undoubtedly complicated, but it is predictable and static, and the nature of the relationships between its internal elements does not change by itself.
-Software architecture cannot evolve to generate new behaviour; an external agent, the developer, must introduce any new features.
+Software is undoubtedly complicated but predictable and static, and the relationships between its internal elements do not change.
+Software architecture cannot evolve to generate new behaviour; an external agent, the developer, must introduce new features.

 However accurate the above statement may be, it does not explain why software is not dull or why a developer’s time is always overbooked.
 To fully address this apparent conflict, we must zoom out a bit.
 Have a look at the following diagram.

 The ecosystem’s complexity places enormous pressure on the software business, which must adapt its value proposition or become extinct.
-Can we update our software architecture at enough speed to keep up with the environmental challenges?
+Can we update our software architecture quickly to meet environmental challenges?
 This is where Agile architecture can prove invaluable.

 2.4 Agile Software Architecture

-Software architecture can be as orderly or chaotic as we want it to be; it all depends on how much effort we invest in keeping it in shape.
+Software architecture can be as orderly or chaotic as we want; it all depends on how much effort we invest in keeping it in shape.

-More constraints on the design lead to tidier architecture but also longer deliveries, higher cost of change, and, therefore, lesser agility.
+More constraints on the design lead to tidier architecture, longer deliveries, higher cost of change, and, therefore, lesser agility.
 This self-imposed constraint is not ideal; we want to be fully Agile to keep up with the mounting pressure to adapt.